 OPDL in the TSA

-The TSA is proud to support the three OPDL franchises within our District.
-North Toronto Soccer Club, SC Toronto and Toronto High Park FC.
+The TSA is proud to support the two OPDL franchises within our District.
+North Toronto Soccer Club, and Toronto High Park FC.
 Full information on their OPDL programs can be obtained by clicking on the club logos below: